containers/crun/crun.1.md

 additional groups specified in the OCI configuration, or to reset the list of additional groups if none is specified.

+## `run.oci.pidfd_receiver=PATH`

+It is an experimental feature and will be removed once the feature is in the OCI runtime specs.

+If present, specify the path to the UNIX socket that will receive the pidfd for the container process.

 ## `run.oci.systemd.force_cgroup_v1=/PATH`

 If the annotation `run.oci.systemd.force_cgroup_v1=/PATH` is present, then crun